Deb0890/Ours/README.md

 ## Features.

-- Pick from a range of trivia topics.
+- Users can create an account.
+- Users can add a profile avatar.
+- Users can organise meetings.

 ## Installation & Usage.